Ball State Residents

 - Escort your guests at all times.

-- Know the telephone numbers for your resident assistant and hall director.
+- Know the telephone numbers for your Resident Assistant and Residential Learning Coordinator.

 - Close and lock first- and second-floor windows when you leave your room.